Bloom-host/BloomDocs/docs/extras/caddy-server.md

 ## Configuring the Caddy server.

 To start, drop your html/php files into the "/public" directory of the caddy server.
 Then start the server.
-If you would like to use a domain for this server follow these instructions to setup a reverse proxy.
-[Instructions](https://docs.bloom.host/ports-and-proxies/)
+If you would like to use a domain for this server follow these [instructions](https://docs.bloom.host/ports-and-proxies/) to setup a reverse proxy.